What is exercise bulimia?

 Fortunately, treatment can improve symptoms of exercise bulimia and address related health problems.
 Since exercise bulimia can cause damage to the body, treatment often includes a medical evaluation.
 Some individuals with exercise bulimia may require inpatient treatment, where they receive around-the-clock care and medical support.
 While receiving inpatient care, patients also undergo psychological treatments, including group and individual counseling.
 Together, these treatments help individuals cultivate a healthier relationship with food, eating, movement, and their bodies.

 One type of psychotherapy that has been found to be effective for some people living with bulimia is cognitive behavioral therapy, or CBT.
 This form of therapy can be tailored to meet the needs of individuals with eating disorders.
 (4) During CBT, a licensed mental health professional will help you to evaluate thoughts and behaviors related to your eating disorder and replace them with healthier ways of thinking and behaving.
 For example, you may believe that your entire worth and happiness is based upon having a certain body type.
-In CBT, you can learn to think differently and apply new coping mechanisms.
+In CBT, you become aware of faulty beliefs connected to worthiness and can learn to think differently and apply new coping mechanisms.

 There are other types of psychotherapy that have also been found to be effective.
 They include: (5,6,7,8,9,10,11)